Skip to content

 • Substitute the fresh thyme for 1 1/2 tablespoons of dry.

-• Searing is the most important part of ensuring you have a deep brown on the outside of your veal.
+• Searing is essential to ensuring you have a deep brown on the outside of your veal.

 • The tomato paste is used to help darken and thicken the braising liquid.